palankid/fe-code-exercise/README.md

 In this exercise you're asked to implement some features in an existing React app, using whatever extra tools you want.

-If you have any questions, don't hesitate to reach out directly to marcelo@remote.com.
+If you have any questions, don't hesitate to reach out to us.

 ## Expectations